edanaks/cleaningassignment/CodeBook.md

 1. It is strongly advised to look at the original CodeBook provided with the raw data
 2. The numbers are normalized to [-1,1]
-3. It is possible to select the meanFreq features, by making appropriate changes to the run_analysis.R.
-See README.md
+3. It is possible to exclude the meanFreq features, by making appropriate changes to the run_analysis.R.
+See README.md.

 ### Citations